Stefan Makedonski

 In addition to his stage activities, he was the artistic director of the Varna Opera from 1930 to 1932, where he produced not

-of the Italian composers but also of his fellow Bulgarian composers.
+only operas by Italian but also by Bulgarian composers.

 In 1934, he founded the Traveling Opera Company and until 1937 was responsible for their productions.